Nokia Lumia McLaren: Display

 McLaren had a 5.5 in (140 mm) LCD display with a resolution of 1080x1920 (Full HD) and a 16:9 aspect ratio.
 The pixel density of this display is 401 ppi.
 It is unknown which protective glass comes with the Lumia 1030 (probably Gorilla Glass 3 or later).
 Depending on the firmware installed, it also comes with features that were found on other Lumias, like Glance Screen, double tap and super-sensitive touch (use with gloves).

 The display of McLaren is also reported to incorporate projected-capacitive touch technology, which enables the software-driven "3D Touch" features, including the ability to hover over tiles on the Start screen to expand their contents.

 Camera

 The McLaren features a PureView-branded rear-facing camera with a resolution of somewhere within the 20 MP range.
 The in-built camera software, just like on the lumia 1020 shoots only in PureView mode (5-8MP range), with only few settings.
 However, with the Lumia Camera, the maximum resolution goes up to about 19-20MP (4:3), with the possibility to capture double images as well, like on the lumia 1020 (5MP PureView jpeg + full resolution jpeg or 5MP jpeg + full resolution dng, which is RAW image).
-Like the Lumia 1020, McLaren also had a large camera "hump", which contained Microsoft's propriety optical image stabilization hardware (this hardware was later reduced in size for the Lumia 950 and the Lumia 950 XL).
+Like the Lumia 1020, McLaren also had a large camera "hump", which contained Microsoft's proprietary optical image stabilization hardware (this hardware was later reduced in size for the Lumia 950 and the Lumia 950 XL).